Qrutz/Space-Invading-Unicorns/README.md

 Make sure you have Python installed before the next step!

+### Data Preprocessing

+Install the data environment under `backend\data.yml`.

+We utilized datasets provided by NASA (details in the sources below) and standardized them using the script located at `backend/StandardizeDatasets.py`.

+The standardized data is available for download in this [Google Drive folder](https://drive.google.com/drive/folders/1ZkH_-cV05l2T6mjZIi0Ftq88p8QZ_NlC), under the `standardizeddata` subfolder.
+To proceed, copy the data to the following repository path: `backend/data/findnicestcity/standardized_data/`.

+Subsequently, the standardized data was further refined into a concise dataset using the preprocessing algorithm in `backend/data/datapreprocessing.py`.

 ### Running the Backend
 To run the backend, run the following commands and leave the terminal running:
 ```